Office of Intelligence and Counterintelligence

 Notable Figures

 The Director of Intelligence and Counterintelligence has been the senior DOE intelligence officer and IC-component representative since the 1999 restructuring.
-Notable institutional figures include Notra Trulock, the DOE counterintelligence official whose 1999 testimony to the Cox Committee was central to the early framing of the Wen Ho Lee investigation; subsequent Directors have included career intelligence officers from the broader IC.
+Notable institutional figures include Notra Trulock, then DOE Director of Intelligence, whose 1998–1999 congressional testimony and broader advocacy were central to the early framing of the Wen Ho Lee investigation; subsequent Directors have included career intelligence officers from the broader IC.

 Oversight & Accountability